HereisYiran/MentalAttidude_gifs/README.md

-You will be watching a forager moving around in a field where several bushes are scattered around.
+This is a simulator that generates animated scenarios of a forager moving around a field.
+There are bushes scattered around the environment.

 The bushes may contain red berries, blue berries, orange berries, bugs, or nothing at all.
 Both berries and bugs are edible.